 Flights to Chiang Khan

 The nearest airport to Chiang Khan is Loei Airport (LOE), located in the city of Loei, the capital of province.
 Loei is about 50 km from Chiang Khan and can be reached by bus or songtaew.
 The airport is served by 2 low-cost airlines, offering domestic flights from Bangkok.
+Flight deals can be found here:

 Buses to Chiang Khan